click on the menu below to navigate this site

 Mountains along our route

-We left the field a bit later than I had expected, due to the excellent conversations we were having with Steve, so 51-Juliet climbed rather slowly into the warm air and blues skies.
-Once we were at altitude we turned east towards our destination.
-Along our route we saw magnificent snow capped mountains, blue lakes, and breathtaking countryside.
+We left the field a bit later than I had expected, due to the excellent conversations we were having with Steve, so 51-Juliet climbed rather slowly into the warm air and blue skies.
+Once we were at altitude, we turned east towards our destination.
+Along our route, we saw magnificent snow-capped mountains, blue lakes, and breathtaking countryside.

 Julia looking ready for hiking